ArthurPieri/arthurpieri.github.io/content/Agile culture.md

 ---
-title: "Agile culture"
+title: Agile culture
-author: "Arthur Pieri"
+author: Arthur Pieri
 categories:
   - agile
 tags:
   - agile
   - agile-foundations
+keywords:
+  - agile
+  - agile-foundations
+  - agile culture
 ---
-#agile #agile-foundations

 # What is organizational culture?

 Organizational Culture is a generic term used to describe the shared values within an organization.
 I suggest you read this article by [Harvard Business Review](https://hbr.org/2013/05/what-is-organizational-culture).